*New Grant Opportunity* Water Well Abandonment, Repair, and Replacement Fund

 The Oregon Resources Commission awarded $6,642,745 in grants to fund three projects for the 2022 cycle of Water Project Grants and Loans.

 The Department is a funding partner in four places that are taking a collaborative, integrated approach to water planning.
 There is no funding currently available to support new water planning efforts.
 The Department is a funding partner in four places that are taking a collaborative, integrated approach to water planning.
 There is no funding currently available to support new water planning efforts.

 Feasibility Study Grants reimburse up to 50 percent of the costs of studies to evaluate the feasibility of developing water conservation, reuse, and storage projects.
 This competitive funding opportunity helps individuals and communities investigate whether a proposed project idea is actually feasible and worth pursuing.
 Grants are offered on an annual basis, with applications due each fall.

 Learn more about Feasibility Study Grants

 Water Project Grants & Loans

 Water Project Grants and Loans provides funding for projects that will help Oregon meet its instream and out-of-stream water supply needs and produce economic, environmental, and social/cultural benefits.
 This competitive funding opportunity is meant for implementation-ready projects.
 Grants and loans are offered on an annual basis, with the applications due each spring.
-The Department has approximately $3 million available for the 2021 funding cycle.

 Learn more about applying for Water Project Grants and Loans.